1994 Mokokchung Massacre

 The 1994 Mokokchung Massacre also referred to as Ayatai Mokokchung by the citizens of the town, took place on 27 December 1994, when forces of the 10th Assam Rifles and the 12th Maratha Light Infantry of the Indian Army raided upon civilian populace of Nagaland's Mokokchung.

 The incident lasted for about 2 hours and left 89 shops, 48 houses, 17 vehicles and 7 two-wheelers razed to ashes, excluding those destroyed by gunfire and shelling.
 7 civilians were gunned down, another 5 burned alive including a child, several women raped and more than a dozen gone missing.

 Incident

 On 27 December 1994 at around 10:20 a.m., a patrol of the 16th Maratha Light Infantry (MLI) was moving near the Police Point in Mokokchung, Nagaland.
-According to MLI sources, they troops were fired upon by armed insurgents which led to the death of one MLI soldier.
+According to MLI sources, the troops were fired upon by armed insurgents which led to the death of one MLI soldier.

 The MLI reacted by firing and then dousing woollen balls and other inflammable materials with fuel and started setting shops, houses and other buildings on fire.

 As the shooting intensifies, the military cordoned off the civilians who were in and around the main shopping area of the town.
 The women and children were then made to crawl towards the open space of the Main Traffic Island whereas men were systematically tortured.